 The world is not static.
-This simple perception directly leads to one of the greatest and most exciting challenges of contemporary science: observing the movement of the elementary building blocks of nature.
+This simple perception directly leads to one of the greatest challenges of modern science: observing the movement of the elementary building blocks of nature.

 Ultrafast Processes in Slow Motion

 Atoms, molecules and electrons move, form bonds between each other and break apart unimaginably fast.
-Scientists at “The Hamburg Centre for Ultrafast Imaging” (CUI) want to observe and understand these ultrafast processes directly on the atomic level of detail.
+Scientists at “The Hamburg Centre for Ultrafast Imaging” (CUI) observe and try to understand these ultrafast processes directly on the atomic level of detail.
 The cluster of excellence “The Hamburg Centre for Ultrafast Imaging – Structure, Dynamics and Control of Matter at the Atomic Scale” was funded from 1.
 November 2012 until 31.
 December 2018.
 It is succeeded by the new cluster “Advanced Imaging of Matter”, which started operating on 1 January 2019.

 The above photo shows the Center for Free-Electron Laser Science (CFEL) on Campus Bahrenfeld where part of the cluster’s scientists do their research (Credit: CUI, Adler).
 The photo of the construction site for the HARBOR research building (left) leads to a webcam (Credit: Sprinkenhof / Nickl & Partner Architekten).